 Angélica Afanador is a director at Guidehouse, where she leads all activities in the field of sustainable finance.
 Over the past 10 years, Angélica has supported various financial institutions on greenhouse gas (GHG) accounting of their loans and investments.
 Angélica is the Executive Director of the PCAF Secretariat, facilitating the work of the PCAF Steering Committee and the PCAF Core Team.

-Madeline Schneider is a managing consultant at Guidehouse and advises financial institutions in designing, implementing and reporting of sustainability strategies and actions on their transition towards net-zero emissions.
-Madeline is the Director of Operations of the PCAF Secretariat, coordinating all activities related to the regional implementation, stakeholder management and marketing.
+Madeline Schneider is an associate director at Guidehouse and advises financial institutions in designing, implementing, and reporting sustainability strategies and actions on their transition towards net-zero emissions.
+Madeline is the Director of Operations of the PCAF Secretariat, coordinating all activities related to regional implementation, stakeholder management, and marketing.

 Caspar Noach is an associate director at Guidehouse with over 15 years’ experience in supporting large international companies creating and implementing strategies towards sustainability.
 Caspar serves as PCAF Secretariat’s Technical Director, coordinating all PCAFs activities related to standard development and technical support.

-Evan Bruner is a managing consultant at Guidehouse, he helps financial institutions and large corporates navigate their sustainability journey through, measuring and disclosing emissions, establishing science-based targets, developing robust and actionable transition plans, and taking action to achieve sustainability goals.
-As part of the PCAF Secretariat, Evan leads the PCAF Communications & Partnerships team supporting PCAF external communications and collaboration with external initiatives.
+Dr. Anjana Meel is a managing consultant at Guidehouse with over 15 years of global experience in sustainability and climate change.
+Anjana supports financial institutions, large corporates, and government agencies in navigating their sustainability journey by measuring and disclosing emissions, developing robust and actionable transition plans, and taking actions to achieve sustainability goals.
+As part of the PCAF Secretariat, Anjana leads the PCAF Communications & Partnerships team supporting PCAF external communications and collaboration with strategic partners.

 Arjun Ganguly is a senior consultant at Guidehouse where he advises financial institutions and large corporates on decarbonization pathways, and supports the development and implementation of carbon accounting solutions.
 Arjun leads the PCAF emissions factor database and is part of the technical assistance team.